a327ex/windfield/docs/README.md

 - `[exit]` `(table[string])` - The collision classes that will generate collision events when they exit contact
 - `[pre]` `(table[string])` - The collision classes that will generate collision events right before collision response is applied
 - `[post]` `(table[string])` - The collision classes that will generate collision events right after collision response is applied

 ---

-#### `:collisionClassesSet()`

-Sets all collision classes.
-This function must be called once after all collision classes have been added and before any collider is created.

----